 2. Protect Your Brain And Prevent Cognitive Decline

 Not only can drinking green tea improve brain function in the short term, it may also protect your brain in the long term.
 In particular, data show it may help stave off Alzheimer’s and Parkinson’s diseases.

 Alzheimer’s disease is the most common neurodegenerative disease and a leading cause of dementia.
 Parkinson’s disease is the second most common neurodegenerative disease, resulting in the death of dopamine-producing neurons in the brain.

 Multiple studies show that the antioxidant catechins in green tea can have a protective effect on neurons, potentially lowering your risk of Alzheimer’s and Parkinson’s deseases.

 3. Burn Fat

 Clinical studies suggest that green tea may boost your metabolism and help you burn fat.
-Green tea can also help you lose weight and lower your risk of becoming overweight or obese.
+Yes, the benefits of green tea include helping you lose weight and lower your risk of becoming overweight or obese.
 Much of this effect is likely due to caffeine, but other compounds in tea may also contribute to this effect.
 By helping you selectively burn the fat you have stored in your body for energy, green tea may help you feel fuller and maintain a more steady energy level, resulting in less hunger cravings and less calories consumed.